Taliban launch assault on Afghanistan's Qala-i-Naw amid US withdrawal

 Wednesday Jul 07, 2021

-The Taliban launched a major assault on a provincial capital in Afghanistan on Wednesday, the first since the US military began its final drawdown of troops from the country.
+The Taliban launched a major assault on a provincial capital in Afghanistan on Wednesday, the first since the US military began its final drawdown of troops from the country, as insurgents press on with a blistering offensive.

-Fierce fighting erupted in the western city of Qala-i-Naw, the capital of Badghis, with the Taliban seizing police headquarters and offices of the country's spy agency.
+Fierce fighting erupted in the western city of Qala-i-Naw, the capital of Badghis, with the Taliban seising police headquarters and offices of the country's spy agency.

 Afghanistan's Defence Minister Bismillah Mohammadi said government forces were in a "very sensitive military situation", adding that "the war is raging" with the Taliban.